 Watching your favorite movie or the big game is much more enjoyable when you have a home theater.
 It’s simple to create your very own theater by adding a large screen television and a row of recliners to the room.
 If you’re looking for a more authentic movie experience, consider adding risers to the room and creating several levels of seating.

-You may have been forced to work in your basement or garage if space was tight in your previous home.
-Although basements offer ample space, they don’t always provide enough natural light.
-Rooms on the main levels of your home offer abundant light and the space to store all of your art supplies.
+You may have been forced to create your artwork in your basement or garage if space was tight in your previous home.
+Although basements offer ample space, they don’t always provide the natural light you need for your art studio.
+Rooms on the main levels of your home offer abundant light and space to store all of your art supplies.

 Have you given up on finding a home with extra room?
-Country Classics offers homebuyers the option to add a morning room, first-floor bedroom, or even a princess suite to their home.
+Country Classics offers Central New Jersey home buyers the option to add a morning room, first-floor bedroom, or even a princess suite to their home.
 Get in touch with us if you would like to tour a model home.

 Houzz: Best Guest Bedrooms